travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 00 20 01 00
 00 24 01 00
 ```
+As you can see, the measure is followed by the beat.
+The beat
+takes up only one nibble of space, while the measure number takes
+anywhere from a nibble (when the measure number < 16) to a full
+byte's worth of space (when the measure number >= 16).

 ### Step Values
 Following the array of beat entries, is an array of bytes.
 These are